BOD: Blindly Optimal Data Discovery: Related Studies

 \section{Related Studies}

-\textbf{Machine Learning.} To make use of data to get to the point of predicting or getting to know what the data can do, the technique of using machine learning in the work \cite{Galhotra2023MetamGD} requires the user's utility function.
-However, this approach is not applicable in the case when the user's utility function is unknown.
-When in the case of an unknown utility function, the work of \cite{Gong2021VerVD} only selects the nearly optimal solution without understanding what the data can do, our algorithm, the Blindly Optimal Data Discovery, combines the advantages of these two works, which are getting to know what the data can do and unknown user's utility function.
+\textbf{Machine Learning.} To leverage data effectively for prediction or understanding what insights the data can offer, the technique of using machine learning as proposed in \cite{Galhotra2023MetamGD} requires the user's utility function.
+However, this approach is limited when the user's utility function is unknown.
+In such cases, the work of \cite{Gong2021VerVD} only selects a nearly optimal solution without fully understanding the potential of the data.
+Our algorithm, the Blindly Optimal Data Discovery, combines the advantages of these two approaches—enabling the discovery of data insights without requiring the user's utility function.